Alan Page: NFL player representative

-Page was National Football League Players Association player representative from 1970 to 1974 and in 1976–1977, and a member of the NFLPA Association Executive Committee from 1972 to 1975.
+Page was a National Football League Players Association player representative from 1970 to 1974 and in 1976–1977, and a member of the NFLPA Association Executive Committee from 1972 to 1975.
 He was one of the fifteen plaintiffs in Mackey v.
 National Football League in which Judge Earl R. Larson declared that the Rozelle rule was a violation of antitrust laws on December 30, 1975.
 He was named to the Vikings' 40th Anniversary Team in 2000.
 Along the way, Page was named the Associated Press NFL Defensive Player of the Week three times: week 9, 1967; week 8, 1968; week 13, 1971.
-In 1988 Page was further honored by his induction into the Pro Football Hall of Fame.
+In 1988, Page was further honored by his induction into the Pro Football Hall of Fame.
 In 1999, he was ranked number 34 on The Sporting News list of the 100 Greatest Football Players, the highest-ranking Viking player.
 He received the NFL Alumni Career Achievement Award in 1995 for attaining success in his post-NFL career.

-Post-career
+Post-football career

 Broadcasting

 After his playing career he dabbled in the media, first as a commentator on Turner Broadcasting System covering the College Football Game of the Week series during the Fall of 1982 and then as a commentator on National Public Radio in 1982–1983.

 Legal career

 Long before Page's football career came to a close, he was laying the groundwork for his future role as a justice of the Minnesota Supreme Court.
 While still playing for the Vikings, Page attended the University of Minnesota Law School, from which he received a Juris Doctor in 1978.
 After graduating, he worked at the Minneapolis law firm Lindquist and Vennum from 1979 to 1984 outside the football season.
-Page was appointed Special Assistant Attorney General in 1985, and soon thereafter promoted to Assistant Attorney General.
+Page was appointed Special Assistant Attorney General in 1985, and, soon thereafter, he promoted to Assistant Attorney General.

-In 1992, Page was elected to an open seat as an associate justice of the Minnesota Supreme Court, becoming the first African-American to serve on that court.
+In 1992, Page was elected to an open seat as an associate justice of the Minnesota Supreme Court, becoming the first African American to serve on that court.
 He was reelected in 1998 (becoming the biggest vote-getter in Minnesota history), again in 2004, and for a final time in 2010: Minnesota has mandatory retirement for judges at the end of the month in which they turn 70.

 On January 7, 2009, Page was appointed by Chief Justice Eric Magnuson to select the three-judge panel that heard the election contest brought by Norm Coleman in the 2008 U.S. Senate election.